-To qualify for graduation from The College at Mid-America, each student in the associate of divinity degree program must satisfy the general requirements for graduation as set forth in this catalog.
+To qualify for graduation from The College at Mid-America, each student in the Associate of Divinity Degree program must satisfy the general requirements for graduation as set forth in this catalog.

-Each student pursuing the associate of divinity degree is required to complete a minimum of 15 semester hours of general education courses, with at least one course in each of three areas: the humanities or fine arts, the social or behavioral sciences, and the natural sciences or mathematics.
-The general education courses may be transferred from another postsecondary institution, or they may be completed within the required course structure of the associate of divinity degree.
+Each student pursuing the Associate of Divinity Degree is required to complete a minimum of 15 semester hours of general education courses, with at least one course in each of three areas: the humanities or fine arts, the social or behavioral sciences, and the natural sciences or mathematics.
+The general education courses may be transferred from another postsecondary institution, or they may be completed within the required course structure of the Associate of Divinity Degree.

-Humanities or Fine e Arts
+Humanities or Fin e Arts

 EN 4914 Introduction to Literature 3 Hours

-Secial on Deberion -1 C-:

-Social or Behavior al Sciences
+Social or Behavior al Sajangas

+······································

 CE 4484 Introduction to Christian Education 3 Hours

 PM 4302 Contemporary Worldview 3 Hours

 PM 4270 Leadership Development 3 Hours

-Natural Sciences of r Mathematics
+Natural Sciences o r Mathematics

 SC 4981 Introduction to Biology 3 Hours

 Total General Edu cation Component 15 Hours

 Pure Humanities

-Fulle Humanities